LEARN WITH DR. LANIUS: COURSES

 Treating complex trauma and dissociation is the most challenging work we do – but Ruth, Bethany, and Hygge Schielke created an approach that helps overcome some of the biggest obstacles you’re likely to encounter.

-The program that they developed, called Finding Solid Ground, has solid research support – and it’s the first research-based program that has been shown to help severely dissociative clients!
+The program that they developed, called Finding Solid Ground, has solid research support – and it’s the first research-based program that has been shown to help severely dissociative clients.
 Therapists who have learned to use Finding Solid Ground feel more confident in their work with even the most severely traumatized and dissociative clients.
 And clients who participate in Finding Solid Ground develop greater self-compassion, healthier coping skills, and learn to understand and accept their emotions and their parts (if they have parts).

 What you will get out of it:

-This is the most intensive training available about the Finding Solid Ground program.
+This is the most intensive and foundational training available about the Finding Solid Ground program.
 The training presents cutting edge updates about the neurobiology of trauma, which informs the skills that clients develop when working with the Finding Solid Ground program.
 Each training offers Bethany and Ruth engaging in role plays depicting some of the most challenging moments involved when working with individuals who experienced complex trauma.

 This course will cover what you need to know about dissociation, dissociative disorders & the Finding Solid Ground (FSG) Program.
 You will learn specific language to use with your clients to engage them in treatment and avoid activating dissociative responses, and ways to help your clients cope with trauma without dissociating or engaging in risky or unsafe behaviors, as well as many other important topics.
+You will also learn the 4 foundational skills that are key to the Finding Solid Ground approach, and critical order in which to use these skills with clients.

-It includes 5 recorded sessions, available on demand:
+This course includes 5 recorded sessions, available on demand:

 1. Dissociation and the Finding Solid Ground Program